 - Accept $5 green tokens like cash for any product and cash change may be given.

-- Redeem all tokens at the CFM Hospitality table for cash.
+- Adhere to the following protocol to redeem tokens at the CFM Hospitality table for cash.

 Our Lone Star / ATM operator can break large bills and make change for vendors.
 We ask vendors to come prepared with their own cash change and to not abuse this service as it is intended only as a backup resource.